ltdrdata/ComfyUI-extension-tutorials/ComfyUI-Experimental/sdxl-reencode/exp1.md

 # SDXL Experimental

 Workflows are available for download [here](reencode-workflow.json).
+And you can download [compact version](reencode-compact.json).
 Alternatively, workflows are also included within the images, so you can download the images as well.

 ## 1pass: SDXL Base only
 ![img](1pass-sdxl_base_only.png)